-Over the course of this article, we shall take a closer look at what walking shoes are, how getting a pair of good walking shoes can help you with your back pain, as well as how to choose the best walking shoes for all your needs.
+Over the course of this article, we shall take a closer look at what walking shoes are.
+How getting a pair of good walking shoes can help you with your back pain?
+As well as these, we will learn how to choose the best walking shoes for all your needs.

 What is the Connection Between Shoes and Back Pain?